DonatoClemente/DonatoClemente/README.md

 - 👋 Hi, I’m @DonatoClemente
-- 👀 I’m interested in Game Development, Web App tech, and everything creative!
+- 👀 I’m interested in building out full-stack web applications, game development, and everything creative!
-- 🌱 I’m currently learning Cloudflare development and deployment tools, 3D Modeling with Blender, and relearning alot of MVC best practices.
+- 🌱 I’m currently learning anything on the cutting edge in web dev!
-- 💞️ I’m looking to collaborate on any project that has a fun concept or impacts the RGV.
+- 💞️ I’m looking to collaborate on any project that has a fun creative concept or impacts the RGV.
 - 📫 How to reach me: hmu on Discord, my emails are clogged with spam 😆 Donnn#6022

 <!---